tomyama-code/tomyama_script_collection/docs/c.md

     length of short side, length of long side (in mm), area (in mm2).
     SIZE is a non-negative integer.
     If TYPE is omitted or 0 is specified, it will be A size.
-    If TYPE is specified as 1, it will be B size.
+    If TYPE is specified as 1, it will be B size ( Japan's unique standards ).

-    What are the dimensions of A4 size?:
+    What are the dimensions of A4 size ?:

         $ c 'paper_size( 4 )'
         ( 210, 297, 62370 )   # Short: 210 mm, Long: 297 mm, Area: 62370 mm2

-    What are the dimensions of B4 size?:
+    What are the dimensions of B4 size ?: ( B size is a standard unique to Japan )

         $ c 'paper_size( 4, 1 )'
         ( 257, 364, 93548 )   # Short: 257 mm, Long: 364 mm, Area: 93548 mm2